 PREGNANCY.
 In keeping with our Catholic values, Mount Notre Dame endorses sexual abstinence prior to marriage.
 Our school community supports any student who experiences emotional or physical difficulties throughout her high school years.
-In the case of pregnancy, a student, with the approval of her doctor, may request to remain in school.
-The decision will be an individual one, made by the administration after consultation with the student, her parents and her Guidance counselor.
+In the case of

 PARENTAL INVOLVEMENT is integral to the development of community spirit and the formation of a support base for the school.
 There will be opportunities for parents to volunteer throughout the school year.
 Information will be made available as opportunities arise.